Mavi222/Vivecraft-autolauncher/README.md

 It should work like this:

-1. Launches the Minecraft launcher
+1. Launches the Minecraft launcher through command line

 2. Waits 3 seconds